clairefurtick/tech-portfolio/docs/about.md

 title: About
 ---

-I am Claire, a junior Computer Science major and Mathematics minor at George Washington University!

-1. Your current position
-1. Organizations you're involved with
-1. Your personal and professional values
-1. Hobbies or fun facts

-Write it in first (I) or third (Your Name Here) person.

-> Don't know what to write?
-Get a good friend to help!
-Set some time aside to soundboard.
+Hi!
+My name is Claire and I am a junior Computer Science major and Mathematics minor at George Washington University!
+My interests in the Computer Science field are endless and I haven't yet gotten the opportunity to explore all of them and determine if they are something I would want to pursue seriously.
+These interests range from artificial intelligence and machine learning, to embedded systems and robotics, as well as data analysis and informatics, and much much more.
+Something I am passionate about is discovering a way to use my love for computer science to create a meaningful and positive impact in my community, or as I like to call it, social justice coding.
+Outside of my studies, I enjoy cooking, hiking, and being politically active.

 ## Current Role